-Archives for "Civic engagement"
+Stories about "Civic engagement"

 Thursday, October 29, 2009 12:14 pm

+This winter, in collaboration with the Androscoggin Valley Regional Program for the Gifted and Talented, Bates College hosts three presentations related to the 2010 election for Maine governor.
 Former Maine Gov. Angus King opens the series with a discussion of his first Blaine House race at noon Tuesday, Dec.
 8, in Chase Hall Lounge, 56 Campus Ave.
 King will also discuss his legacy as governor, including the Maine public school laptop program that provides every public middle-school student with an Apple laptop.

 Friday, October 16, 2009 4:04 pm

 Roy Heffernan, "chief operating optimist" for the apparel company Life is good, known for its optimistic slogan and subtle humility, speaks at 7 p.m.
 Thursday, Oct.
 29, in Bates College's Chase Hall Lounge, 56 Campus Ave.
 Sponsored by the Bates Student Philanthropy Club, the event is open to the public at no cost.
 For more information, please call 207-786-6129.